shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmBrandDetailPageInfoType

-Object representing additional information about a web page that displays a brand or manufacturer.
+The object represents additional information about a web page that displays a brand or manufacturer.
 Extends the GtmPageInfoInterface.

 ```ts
 export type GtmBrandDetailPageInfoType = GtmPageInfoInterface<